ilceltico/nsdudf/README.md

 dmudf_mesh, pseudosdf_dmudf_mesh = mesh_dual_mesh_udf(pseudo_sdf, lambda query_points: udf_f_dmudf(query_points, gt_mesh), lambda query_points: udf_grad_f_dmudf(query_points, gt_mesh), batch_size=args.batch_size, device=args.device)

 ```
 The first mesh is extracted by the original DualMesh-UDF directly from the UDF.
 The second mesh is extracted using the information from the Pseudo-SDF.
+Try to mesh a ShapeNet Car to see the difference!

 Note that DualMesh-UDF requires grid sample resolutions of `2^k+1`, otherwise it won't work.
 E.g. `129`, `257`, `513`.